tpalczew/HideFaces/README.md

 - My main goal was to build a pipeline that tests different Deep Learning algorithms available on the market and study their efficiency / misclassification examples for the specific task of face anonymization.
 In this project, Idecided to implement and test two algorithms: Haar Cascade Classifier and You Only Look Once (YOLO) deep learning single stage detector.
 To produce a minimum viable product quickly, I decide to use previously trained Haar Classifier (trained on frontal face images).

-If you like to train Haar from scratch this post presents in detail all necessary steps:
+If you would like to train Haar from scratch this post presents in detail all necessary steps:

 [https://memememememememe.me/post/training-haar-cascades](https://memememememememe.me/post/training-haar-cascades/)